 movement, fluctuation, or variation marked by the regular recurrence or natural flow of related elements.”

 Just reading the definition of schedule stresses me out, whereas the definition of rhythm is relaxing AND forgiving.
-Schedule is time related, where rhythm is more natural.
+Schedule is time related, where rhythm comes naturally.

-We might choose the park over the grocery store, or playing outside
+We might choose the park over the grocery store, or choose to play outside

 over bathtime over a board game.

-And I don’t have to stress out, because we are not trying to be on a time schedule.
+And I don’t have to stress out, because we are not trying to stick to a timed schedule.
 We are on a rhythm.

-Part of what I love about staying at home and homeschooling is the flexibility of a rhythm, not a schedule.
+This is a huge part of why I love staying at home and homeschooling.
+We can stick with the flexibility of a rhythm and not stress over a schedule.

 Truth be told… there have been very few days that I have woken up before my kids.
 Even now that we homeschool I don’t currently wake up before my kids.